Positronic-AI/lit-tui/README.md

 - **🚀 Fast**: Starts in milliseconds, not seconds
 - **💡 Smart**: Optional integration with system-prompt-composer for enhanced prompts
 - **🔧 Extensible**: MCP integration for dynamic tool discovery and execution
-- **🎨 Beautiful**: Rich terminal interface with syntax highlighting and themes
+- **🎨 Beautiful**: Rich terminal interface with syntax highlighting and native terminal appearance
 - **⌨️ Keyboard-first**: Efficient navigation designed for developers
 - **📦 Lightweight**: No Electron overhead - pure Python performance
 - **🔄 Cross-platform**: Works on Linux, macOS, and Windows terminals